 Tests provide additional information to support your academic profile, yet greater emphasis is placed on your transcript course selection and academic performance.
 Castleton has no preference in tests taken; all test scores are evaluated, with the best used for review.
 While ranges are accepted, we prefer applicants have 450+ in each section of the SAT and/or 18+ in each section of the ACT.

 These allow us to gain a greater understanding of your opportunity for success at Castleton.
-Your essay tells us more about you in your own words.
+Your essay, a brief personal statement, tells us more about you in your own words.
 Your letters of recommendation are extremely valuable, as these give us insight to your qualities and characteristics from the perspective of those who know you best.